-Except U.S. VP Vary the delay by turning the INT TIME ring.
-If you turn it to the shortest delay, the wipers will change to low speed operation when the vehicle speed exceeds 12 mph (20 km/h).
+Except U.S. VP

+Vary the delay by turning the INT TIME ring.
+If you turn it to the shortest delay, the wiper speed will increase to low speed operation when the vehicle speed exceeds 12 mph (20 km/h).

 LO - The wipers run at low speed.

-HI - The wipers run at high speed.
+\mathbf{HI} - The wipers run at high speed.